We Are Penn State Abington

 We are home to more than 3,100 students and more than 320 faculty.

 We provide affordable, high-quality degree programs to a diverse student body.
 We are the future of public higher education

 We are uniquely positioned as a proving ground for higher education innovation and combine academic learning with transformative life experiences.

 Committed to advancing our community through both the success of our students and the solutions derived from our research, Penn State Abington educates graduates who reflect and understand the diversity of our region.

 Abington is Penn State’s most diverse campus.
 We are becoming a majority minority college that is positioned to serve as a scalable model for urban public institutions of higher education across the United States as the nation’s demographics continue to change.

-Leveraging our location on 45 wooded acres in suburban Philadelphia and just 15 miles north of Center City, Penn State Abington is a unique crossroads of race, ethnicity, gender, class and generations:
+Leveraging our location on 45 wooded acres in suburban Philadelphia and just 5 miles north of the city Penn State Abington is a unique crossroads of race, ethnicity, gender, class and generations: